-- (a) All persons not engaged in pole setting operations shall be kept out of the work area. - (b) No one shall be allowed on a gin pole when it is being used to raise another pole. - (c) When setting or removing poles between or near exposed energized conductors where danger of contact with conductors or equipment may exist: - (1) - i.
-Ground wires, guy wires or metallic hardware running the length of the pole shall not be attached to the pole. - ii.
-The conductors shall be spread to minimize accidental contact or covered with approved protective devices or the pole shall be covered with an approved guard or the conductors shall be de-energized. - (2) All personnel who may handle the butt of the pole shall wear approved rubber gloves and sleeves rated for the nominal voltage of the line whether or not cant hooks or slings are used. - (d) No one shall step on or off the truck or vehicle or touch any part of the truck or associated equipment from the ground, while the pole is being set, or until it is secured in such a manner that it could not possibly come in contact with energized conductors or apparatus. - (e) Guy ropes may be used to control the pole.
+- (a) All persons not engaged in pole setting operations shall be kept out of the work area. - (b) No one shall be allowed on a gin pole when it is being used to raise another pole. - (c) When setting or removing poles between or near exposed energized conductors where danger of contact with conductors or equipment may exist: - Guy wires or conductive hardware that is not permanently attached to the pole running the length of the pole shall not be attached to the pole. - (2) The conductors shall be spread to minimize accidental contact and covered with approved protective devices, or the pole shall be covered with an approved pole guard for the length of the pole that could be exposed to accidental contact, or the conductors shall be de-energized and grounded. - (d) All personnel who handle the butt of the pole shall wear approved rubber gloves and sleeves rated for the nominal voltage of the line whether or not cant hooks or slings are used. - (e) No one shall step on or off the truck or vehicle or touch any part of the truck or associated equipment from the ground, while the pole is being set, or until it is secured in such a manner that it could not possibly come in contact with energized conductors or apparatus. - (f) Guy ropes may be used to control the pole.